In this guide we look at some of the best charcoal smokers on the market today.

 Kamados are sensitive to airflow, so you should see a difference in small adjustments of the air vents that you don’t see with leaky smokers.

 Now, all you do is add your meat, check time, and temperatures.
-And, you can use a remote thermometer to monitor your food.
+And, you can use a wireless meat thermometer to monitor your food.